 Institutional Animal Care and Use Committee

-The mission of the Institutional Animal Care and Use Committee (IACUC) is to assure that all research and activities at the University of Puget Sound involving live vertebrate animals is conducted in accord with the highest scientific, humane, and ethical principles, as described in the Public Health Service Policy on Humane Care and Use of Laboratory Animals and the Guide for the Care and Use of Laboratory Animals.
+- To assure that all research and activities at the University involving live vertebrate animals is conducted in accord with the highest scientific, humane, and ethical principles, as described in the Public Health Service Policy on Humane Care and Use of Laboratory Animals and the Guide for the Care and Use of Laboratory Animals.

-- To review the University’s program for humane care and use of animals at least once every six months;
+- To review the University’s program for humane care and use of animals at least once every six months.

-- Inspect all animal facilities at Puget Sound at least once every six months;
+- To inspect all animal facilities at least once every six months.

-- Review any concerns regarding the care and use of animals at Puget Sound;
+- To review any concerns and make recommendations regarding the care and use of animals.

-- Review protocols for activities related to the care and use of animals and conduct post-approval monitoring of activities involving animals.
+- To review and approve research and teaching protocols for activities related to the care and use of animals and conduct post-approval monitoring of activities involving animals.

 - Other duties as may be assigned to it.

 The Institutional Animal Care and Use Committee shall be authorized to suspend any activity involving animals.